t-kanetake/pyprojects/README.md

 # How I plan to proceed with Python

 - I plan on using Python in back-end use cases.
-Additionally, I plan on learning machine learning in my spare time.
+Additionally, I plan on studying machine learning in my spare time.
 With this knowledge, my goal is to become a full-fledged full-stack developer along with other languages and concepts under my belt.